Selhurst Park in London, home of Crystal Palace FC

 Search hotels in Croydon

-Historic hotel near Croydon Airport with character.
-Comfortable rooms, restaurant, and easy access to Selhurst.
+Historic hotel built on the site of London's original international airport with art-deco character.
+Comfortable rooms, restaurant, and 15-minute taxi to Selhurst.

 Central London (Recommended for Tourists)